EduardVergesFranch/TFG_EduardVergesFranch/README.md

 * Impulse responses dataset, that could be downloaded in the link provided inside *Databases/IR/* repository.
 * The Five Guitar Dataset,inside *Database/Raw_database/* repository, that can be found in Zenodo.

 The process for obtaining the complete dataset is first two download the previous two datasets and paste its content inside the correspondend folders.
-Then, sequentially run the *Build_Augmented_dataset.ipynb* and *Renaming_files.ipynb* notebooks found inside *Code/* repository.
+Then, sequentially run the *Build_Augmented_database.ipynb* and *Renaming_Files.ipynb* notebooks found inside *Code/* repository.

 After doing all this steps, all the data used for the project would be disponible.

 # Steps to run the code

-* 1. Download the datasets in previous section.
+* Download the datasets in previous section.
-* 2. Run *Build_Augmented_dataset.ipynb* and *Renaming_files.ipynb* notebooks found inside *Code/* repository.
+* Run *Build_Augmented_database.ipynb* and *Renaming_Files.ipynb* notebooks found inside *Code/* repository.
-* 3. Run the *Experiments* notebooks inside *Code/* repository.
+* Run the *Experiments* notebooks inside *Code/* repository.

 **Download links**